Critical mass: Temperature

+Density

 The higher the density, the lower the critical mass.
 The density of a material at a constant temperature can be changed by varying the pressure or tension or by changing crystal structure (see allotropes of plutonium).
 An ideal mass will become subcritical if allowed to expand or conversely the same mass will become supercritical if compressed.
 Changing the temperature may also change the density; however, the effect on critical mass is then complicated by temperature effects (see "Changing the temperature") and by whether the material expands or contracts with increased temperature.
 Assuming the material expands with temperature (enriched uranium-235 at room temperature for example), at an exactly critical state, it will become subcritical if warmed to lower density or become supercritical if cooled to higher density.
 Such a material is said to have a negative temperature coefficient of reactivity to indicate that its reactivity decreases when its temperature increases.
 Using such a material as fuel means fission decreases as the fuel temperature increases.

+Quantum chromodynamics

+Quantum chromodynamics is the theory that explains the formation of atomic nuclei through the analysis of subatomic and atomic particle interactions.
+Similar to critical mass, quantum chromodynamics theory has a critical point that defines both the minimum temperature and potential necessary for the transition of the first-order phase to take place.

+Dynamic chiral symmetry breaking

+Dynamic chiral symmetry breaking is the spontaneous formation of a mass through the accumulation of fermions, which are a category of subatomic particles.
+Its theory describes critical mass as the minimum quark mass required to separate subatomic particles.
+When a division of particles takes place, it leaves gaps in the fermion mass that allow for increased particle movement.
+As particles move, they stimulate energy gain, which ultimately increases the chances of jump-starting a nuclear reaction.